-In this week’s episode of the People + Strategy podcast, Terry Reed, senior vice president of talent and leadership development at Comfort Systems USA, a leading mechanical and electrical firm, shares his strategies for tackling the critical shortage of skilled trade workers in the U.S. He discusses initiatives to attract more women to the industry and emphasizes the importance of in-house training programs to build a resilient and skilled workforce.
+In this week’s episode of the People + Strategy podcast, Terry Reed, senior vice president of talent and leadership development at Comfort Systems USA, a leading mechanical and electrical firm, shares his strategies for tackling the critical shortage of skilled trade workers in the U.S. Plus, he discusses initiatives to attract more women to the industry and emphasizes the importance of in-house training programs to build a resilient and skilled workforce.

 Sponsor Message: